Iddorot/Azure-AD-SSO-integration-with-Google-Cloud/README.md

 ### 2. Configure Google Cloud/G Suite Connector by Microsoft SSO
    1. Add AAD domain as a verified domain
-   2. Create a group replicated group
+   2. Create a replicated group same as Azure one
    3. Manage SSO profile assignments and add the new group scope to be with Organization's third-party SSO profile
    4. Set up authentication with SSO with third party IDP
       1. Paste the Login and Logout URL